Homers give UNC late lead, but Noles rally to salvage win from series

 After pinch-hitter Sawyer Black tied it with a three-run homer in the seventh inning and Gavin Gallaher’s solo homer gave UNC the lead in the eighth inning, the Seminoles rallied for a 5–4 win Saturday on a steamy afternoon at Howser Stadium.

 With a double-bye in the ACC tournament next week at Durham Bulls Athletic Park, the Tar Heels (39–12, 18–11 ACC), who won the series’ first two games, won’t play until 7 p.m.
 Friday.
-UNC’s opponent will be No. 6-seed Virginia, No. 11 seed Notre Dame or the No. 14 seed.
+UNC’s opponent will be No. 6-seed Virginia, No. 11-seed Notre Dame or No. 14-seed Boston College.

 When N.C.
 State lost to Stanford 6–3 on Saturday, the Tar Heels knew that they’d be no worse than a No. 3 seed.
 Had Duke beaten Georgia Tech, UNC would have been the No. 2 seed, but the Yellow Jackets won 8–2, giving them the regular-season title and the No. 1 seed and leaving FSU as the No. 2 seed.

-UNC and Florida State each finished a half-game back of Georgia Tech.
+UNC and Florida State each finished a half-game behind Georgia Tech.

 FSU freshman first baseman Myles Bailey launched a three-run homer off UNC starter Aidan Haugh (4⅔ innings, 6 hits 3 runs, 2 walks, 4 strikeouts) with one out in the first after an Alex Lodise double and a Max Williams single.